 Non-Device Service Request processing– if the Service Request is for notifying the DCC of an activity.

-The actions that the DCC must take in respect of these Service Requests are defined in SEC Appendix AB - Service Request Processing Document, SEC Appendix AC - Inventory Enrolment and Withdrawal Procedures and SEC Sections H4 ‘Processing Service Requests’, H5 ‘Smart Metering Inventory and Enrolment Services’, and H6 ‘Decommissioning, Withdrawal and Suspension Of Devices’.
+The actions that the DCC must take in respect of these Service Requests are defined in SEC Appendix AB - Service Request Processing Document, SEC Appendix AC - Inventory Enrolment and Decommissioning Procedures and SEC Sections H4 ‘Processing Service Requests’, H5 ‘Smart Metering Inventory and Enrolment Services’, and H6 ‘Decommissioning, Withdrawal and Suspension Of Devices’.
 Service Requests are subject to access control, and the DCC uses the Registration Data for that purpose.
 The eligibility for Service Requests is based on the role each User plays in achieving the programme outcomes, the role is ensuring the programme objectives are realised as well as their business need.

+The DCC applies additional data validation checks to SMETS1 Service Requests.
+For detailed information refer to DCC User Interface Specification Sections 1.4.3 Access Control Checks, 1.4.9 SMETS1 Service Provider Access Control, and to the Service Request Processing Document.

-SEC Schedule 8 – the Great Britain Companion Specification (GBCS) describes the detailed requirements for communications between Devices and the DCC, while SEC Appendix AF - Message Mapping Catalogue sets out the mapping of content of Service Responses and Device Alerts issued in GBCS format to the DUIS XML Schema.
+SEC Schedule 8 – the Great Britain Companion Specification (GBCS) describes the detailed requirements for communications between SMETS2+ Devices and the DCC, while SEC Appendix AF - Message Mapping Catalogue sets out the mapping of content of Service Responses and Device Alerts issued in GBCS format to the DUIS XML Schema.